outcoldman/outcoldman.com/content/en/2021/2021-01-26-my-setup-of-macos-apple-silicon-edition/index.md

 ## SetApp (alternative to Apple Store)

-I also use a SetApp subscription that gives access to many high-quality applications.
-If you have not tried it yet, this is a [referral link](https://go.setapp.com/invite/wtefwi79) for 2 months of trial.
+I also use a [Setapp](https://go.setapp.com/stp313?utm_medium=vendor_program&utm_source=Denis+Gladkikh&utm_content=link) subscription that gives access to many high-quality applications.
 Some applications that I use are available at SetApp.

 ## Apple Apps